Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/setup.md

 ## Step 4: Create Subnets (Public and Private)

 The VPC exists across all the Availability Zones in a region. while subnets are associated with a single AZ.
-The Stockholm (eu-north-1) region has three AZs and we need one public (to access the internet) and one private subnet (for internal stuff like databases) in 2 AZs to keep it simple.
+The Stockholm (eu-north-1) region has three AZs and we need one public (to access the internet) and one private subnet (for internal stuff like databases) in 2 AZs to keep things simple.

 ![Subnets](imgs/subnets.png)